-16. Overall, how would you assess this clinical experience?
-(Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+6. Overall, now would you assess this clinical experience?
+(Check only one) \boxtimes Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.

-17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Strong Manual therapy techniques would be a plus 18.
-If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed. assessent of the spine (we havent covered yet as of year 1) 19.
+- 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
+A positive attitude, mental flexibility, patience, be ready to communicate with multidisciplinary team members. - If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
+Neuro PT - 19.
 What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-20. What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience ? manual therapy instruction inlab (joint mobs etc) 21.
-What curricular suggestions do you have that would have prepared you better for this clinical experience? (soft tissue/ myo fasical manual therapy)
+Keep an open mind about inpatient PT, this is a great place to learn about inpatient and it is a great experience. - 20.
+What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
+PT Interventions I came in handy a lot. - 21.
+What curricular suggestions do you have that would have prepared you better for this clinical experience?
+None at this time